-- o If the error code is 300 through 399, the client SHOULD consider the transaction as failed unless the ALTERNATE-SERVER extension is being used.
-See Section 10. - o If the error code is 400 through 499, the client declares the transaction failed; in the case of 420 (Unknown Attribute), the response should contain a UNKNOWN-ATTRIBUTES attribute that gives additional information. - o If the error code is 500 through 599, the client MAY resend the request; clients that do so MUST limit the number of times they do this.
+- o If the error code is 300 through 399, the client SHOULD consider the transaction as failed unless the ALTERNATE-SERVER extension (Section 10) is being used. - o If the error code is 400 through 499, the client declares the transaction failed; in the case of 420 (Unknown Attribute), the response should contain a UNKNOWN-ATTRIBUTES attribute that gives additional information.

+o If the error code is 500 through 599, the client MAY resend the request; clients that do so MUST limit the number of times they do this.
+Unless a specific error code specifies a different value, the number of retransmissions SHOULD be limited to 4.